Do all employees have to agree to a change to their contractual terms before the employer can implement the change?

 If there is a flexibility clause in the employment contracts allowing the employer to implement the change, it can go ahead without the agreement of the employees, as long as it acts reasonably in doing so.

 An employee will not have a claim for wrongful dismissal if the employer gives the correct amount of notice.
-However, he or she may have a claim for unfair dismissal, despite accepting an offer of re-engagement, if he or she has at least two years' continuous service.
+However, they may have a claim for unfair dismissal, despite accepting an offer of re-engagement, if they have at least two years' continuous service.
 Where the employer has a genuine business need to make the change, it can rely on the dismissal being for "some other substantial reason" under s.98(1)(b) of the Employment Rights Act 1996, and argue that the dismissal was fair, as long as it followed a fair procedure.